Proving the 6d a-theorem with the double affine Grassmannian: Introduction and summary of results

 \subsection{Higgs branch RG flows and slices in the Grassmannian}

-We would now like to understand in 6d QFT what the different strata of the double affine Grassmannian of $E_8$, and the slices between them, correspond to.
-Under the identification of the hierarchy of RG flows with the Hasse diagram of the strata already proposed in \cite{Fazzi:2022hal}, the latter should correspond to various (UV and IR) CFTs, whereas the slices to Higgs branch RG flows.
+We would now like to understand from the 6d QFT perspective what the different strata of the double affine Grassmannian of $E_8$, and the slices between them, correspond to.
+Under the identification of the hierarchy of RG flows with the Hasse diagram of the strata already proposed in \cite{Fazzi:2022hal}, the latter should correspond to Higgs branches of various SCFTs, and the slices to Higgs branch RG flows.